shreya-p25/limehome-BE-challenge/README.md

 There is one failing test, which is the first task of the challenge.
 This test should pass - without changing the expected return code of course ;) - once you have fixed the bug.
+If you need to change the format of the object, or the given interface, please ensure all tests still pass.

 ```shell
 [~]$ ./gradlew clean test